PROFESSIONAL TRAINING COURSE #1

 In the hair stylist industry, for those whole first 1110 hours of training, the stylists ASK the instructor to examine every single job they do for what could have been done better, and they are shown "look, here's the part you missed".
 Have you ever had one of those hair-cut-school haircuts?

-Also, moving helpers that try to help the team identify and work on problems also get a RANKING BOOST, which will give them even more overall work than they would otherwise get.
+Also, AGMC knows how much it improves a team's work performance to be fixing the team's weak spots, so when moving helpers try to help the team identify and work on problems, AGMC give both that mover and the mover's team a RANKING BOOST, which will give them all even more overall work than they would otherwise get.

-1R) Keep in mind that Phil's only interest is in trying to help during these team training meetings is to SEE IF HE CAN BE OF HELP.
+1R) As far as AGMC is concerned, Phil knows that it's the movers who talk about and deal with weak spots that are the most valuable movers, so know that talking about "weak spots" is not a negative as far as Phil is concerned.
+Keep in mind that Phil's only interest is in trying to help during these team training meetings is to SEE IF HE CAN BE OF HELP.
 That's it.
 If a crewman says "Scott is always on his phone, and it makes us look bad".
 Phil would say

 "Hey, a neat trick I used to use is to go to the customer early in the job and tell them that I'm keeping track of my phone use time and that the customer will not be charged for that time.
 If done early in the job, before the customer spends a lot of time being disgruntled about it, it actually makes us look even better, more honest and more professional.
 It actually earns us points, as long as the phone use time is actually deducted off the customer's bill at the end of the job.
 See if that helps.
 And maybe try to shorten your personal calls, or tell your people not to call during jobs unless it's an emergency.
 What do you think?".